-If the client is anonymous and the KDC does not have a key to encrypt the reply, the KDC MUST return an error message with the code KDC\ERR\NULL\KEY [RFC4120] and there is no accompanying e-data.
+If the client is anonymous and the KDC does not have a key to encrypt the reply (this can happen when, for example, the KDC does not support PKINIT [RFC4556]), the KDC MUST return an error message with the code KDC\ERR\NULL\KEY [RFC4120].

 If a client requires anonymous communication then the client MUST check to make sure that the ticket in the reply is actually anonymous by checking the presence of the anonymous ticket flag.
 This is because KDCs ignore unknown KDC options.
-A KDC that does not understand the request-anonymous KDC option will not return an error, but will instead return a normal ticket.
+A KDC that does not understand the anonymous KDC option will not return an error, but will instead return a normal ticket.